6.14. jules_snow.nml

 Maximum albedo for fresh snow.

-Only used if l_snow_albedo or l_elev_land_ice are true
+Only used if l_snow_albedo or l_elev_land_ice is TRUE.

 Values 1 and 2 are for VIS and NIR wavebands respectively.